Use custom Load Combinations or import from relevant Design Codes in Structural 3D

 Envelope Load Combinations

-Along with your user-defined (or imported) load combinations, the solver will also add some envelope cases to make it easier to review the results.
-Envelope Load Combinations display the absolute worst case result for each member and compile them into one neat set of results.
-For instance, say member 1’s worst shear case is 1.4D, the Envelope Case will display that result for member 1.
+Along with your user-defined (or imported) load combinations, users can define custom envelopes containing specific load combinations/cases/groups to make it easier to review the results.
+The custom load combination envelopes display the absolute worst case result for each member and compile them into one neat set of results.
+For instance, for an envelope containing all load combinations, say member 1’s worst shear case is 1.4D – the Envelope Case will display that result for member 1.

-The software will add the following envelope cases:
+By default the software, the software will add the following envelope cases containing all load combinations:

 - Envelope Min – Load combination with the minimum peak results (i.e. negative results)